statpascal/emul99/readme.md

 The simulator is developed and tested using the following environments:

-- openSuse Tumbleweed (x64): main devlopment system
+- openSuse Tumbleweed (x64): main development system
 - Raspberry Pi OS (Debian bookworm) on Pi 4
 - Linux environment of ARM Chromebook (Debian bookworm)
 - MacOS 14 Sonoma (x64)